Work Permit Overview

 - Employers must retain a “Permit to Employ and Work” (Form B1-4) for each such minor.

 - Work permits (B1-4) must always be retained for three years and open for inspection by sanctioned authorities.

 - A work permit (B1-4) must be revoked whenever the issuing authority determines the employment is illegal or is impairing the health or education of the minor.

 For more information about hazardous occupations, contact the U.S. Department of Labor (Child Labor Bulletins 101 and 102) and the California Department of Industrial Relations, Division of Labor Standards Enforcement.
 Regional offices are in several California cities.
 They are listed in the “Government Listings” sections of telephone directories.

 - Minors younger than 16 years can work only in limited, specified occupations which exclude baking, manufacturing, processing, construction, warehouse, and transportation occupations.

 - In addition to safety regulations, labor laws applicable to adult employees are also generally applicable to minor employees, including workers' compensation insurance requirements.

 - Child labor laws do not generally apply to minors who deliver newspapers or work at odd jobs, such as yard work and babysitting, or in private homes where the minor is not regularly employed.

-- A day of rest from work is required if the total hours worked per week exceed 30 or if more than 6 ours are worked on any one day during the week.
+- A day of rest from work is required if the total hours worked per week exceed 30 or if more than 6 hours are worked on any one day during the week.

 Hours of Work